 Read more about February Net Tax Revenues Up 8.7%

-Changes within the following tax categories further illustrate February’s overall net tax revenue increase:
+The changes within the following tax categories help to further explain February’s overall net tax revenue increase:

 Individual Income Tax: Individual Income Tax collections totaled roughly $1.08 billion, for an increase of $91.4 million, or 9.2 percent, compared to last year when Individual Tax collections totaled $992.4 million.